seedlingfl/Criminal-Data-Analysis/README.md

 # Criminal-Data-Analysis
-assignment for course: intro to data science
+assignment for the online course: introduction to data science not finished